Search

 • Fiber and probiotics to help support your Lab’s intestinal health.

-• Surgery, if foreign bodies are blocking your Lab’s digestive tract.
+• Surgery if foreign bodies are blocking your Lab’s digestive tract.

 9. Allow Your Lab To Have Enough Rest

-With all the Labrador diarrhea treatment options discussed above, you must allow your dog to get plenty of rest.
 Diarrhea causes the loss of body minerals and fluids and takes plenty of your dog’s energy.
 As such, you must avoid giving him physically engaging activities until he has fully recovered.

 Rest also aids in the recovery and renewal of body tissues strained or injured by consistent loose stool movements, such as the intestinal lining and the anus.